zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/abdelaal.md

 position: PhD Student
 # use either a local link like here, or a URL
 website:
-interests: Visualization, Network Visualization, Empirical User Evaluation, Visualization Tools, Exploratory Visualization for Scientists
+interests: Visualization, Network Visualization, Empirical User Evaluation, Exploratory Visualizations for Scientists
 #  leave empty if you're active.
 Add something like "M.S.'16" or "B.S.'17" if you got a degree while at VDL.
 Add "N" if you left VDS before you got a degree.
 graduated: